tuo/tuo.github.io/midlife crisis as programmer and AI.md

  How strikingly similar it is.
 Human being is above machines, is above tools, of course it is above the AI.

+Trace up to the root, the most fundamentail part is just , as a human being, who has free will , how could he explore and find something unqiue about himself, something with emoitional content, stomething with authenticity and genniune, something with creativeity and orignality.
+That's what we have talked in above section.

+To more concrete and relatable as a pragrammer,  from my 13 years expericen, by observing myself and other devlopers in the trench, I notice some commonly mistakes.

+Some are getting used the languages or tech stack they're using for long time, it is true they gained more insight, but at the same time, some are getting over-idnetify with it.
+To some extent, when learn something new like new langage, they wouldn't even able to finish the "Getting Started" part because there is a inner chat constantly whispering in their head "This is bullshit, the syntax is wierd,  the last page is full of right parenthesis?  see, my lanugage is the best".
+Basically they setup a cage for themself, as if it provides a sense of secruity and safety, and says "it is the best cage in the world".
+They could't dump out the water in their filled cup, and be a child to just play with new techniques.
+Therefore becoming stagnant and fixed techquniuelly.

+There are some steretypes about programmer that they're better work with matchines with binary bytes.
+They are introverts and nerd.
+The playing video games is their only recreational hobby.
+Well it speaks some part of the truth, but not all.
+For any lanuages we use in dialy coding, they are pretty much high level ones and they provide a human readable syntax to translate code  into low-elvel machine execution.
+It requires to think ogoiclly as human more.

+If a programmer was given a task or feature to develop, he is thinking from high-level to low-level, just like when I draw a tree - it starts with root, then trunk , then branch, and lastly the leafs.
+That's how human ingest information.

+we're not slave to any specif form , we're unlimited.

+if we sort outhe humannity part, the content part of, then nex tis about ai , ehcuiq e and ootls

+AI 的好处 降低门槛 带来非常多的可能

+kid pull the cryon bo and try every color and comination play with it. to see how it epress his feeling.